andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Still, reading a batch of rows is a critical tactic to make sure that query execution times are stable when querying data with varying amounts of results.

-## Scaling Reads with Paginated Queries
+## Scaling Reads With Paginated Queries
 Aura Frames has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination built-in to Active Record.
 LIMIT and OFFSET pagination works for smaller amounts of data, but doesn’t scale well for deep pagination levels or when working with tables with billions of rows.

-Keyset pagination with a high cardinality indexed column works well for fetching batches even for multi-billion row tables.
+Keyset pagination with a high cardinality indexed column works well for fetching batches at a time, even when querying multi-billion row tables given they have good supporting indexes.
 The trick is to index a high cardinality column like a timestamp column, then filter on that with a WHERE clause and use LIMIT for a batch of rows.
 Note that timestamps can be duplicated, so you may need an additional column in that case.

 An example fetch might be from a value with a `>=` or `<` operator and a LIMIT of 1000 as a batch size.
 The last accessed value then becomes the cursor position to start from.

 This is an incredibly useful pattern and commonly used for API requests and other spots.
 To my knowledge Active Record doesn't have a generic keyset style pagination helper.

 ## Counter Cache Maintenance for Frequently Updated Counters
-Rails supports counter_cache columns ([Blog post](https://blog.appsignal.com/2018/06/19/activerecords-counter-cache.html)) as a running counter, kept updated at write time.
+Rails supports counter_cache columns ([Blog post](https://blog.appsignal.com/2018/06/19/activerecords-counter-cache.html)) as a running counter, which is kept updated at write time.

-Updating their values means row churn in Postgres, as updates even for a single column create a new immutable row version behind the scenes, leaving behind a former row version, so it's smart to think about which tables will get churned this way and the follow-on impact (the need for Vacuum).
+Caveats are row churn and possible lock contention.
+Even updates of a single column create a new immutable row version behind the scenes.
+This adds dead row versions and more work for Vacuum, but this trade-off may be worth it.

-The updates could also cause contention for that row being updated by another process.

-Aura Frames does something similar but keeps counter cache columns in a separate but related table.
+Aura Frames does something similar but keeps counter cache columns in a separate but related table (plus counters in Memcached, see below).
 This reduces contention and places the churn more on a separate utility table.

-## Random values and Sampling
+## Random Values and Sampling
 Ordering by `RANDOM()` is slow.
-To avoid that, the Aura codebase uses TABLESAMPLE in Postgres, which is specified with a FROM clause for a table ([Postgres Documentation](https://www.postgresql.org/docs/current/sql-select.html)).
+To avoid that, the Aura codebase uses TABLESAMPLE in Postgres, which is specified with a FROM clause ([Postgres Documentation](https://www.postgresql.org/docs/current/sql-select.html)) which works fine from Active Record.

 A couple of options are supported like `sampling_method` with built-in options of `system` and `bernoulli`, or they can be expanded further by enabling the `tsm_system_rows module` ([Postgres Documentation](https://www.postgresql.org/docs/current/tsm-system-rows.html)).